ksu-cis300-master/homework-2-f24-instructions/hw2-connectFour-description.md

 ![draw](draw.png)

-## 6. Submitting Your Assignment
+## Submitting Your Assignment

 Be sure to **commit** all your changes, then **push** your commits to your GitHub repository.
 Then submit the *entire URL* of the commit that you want graded.

 The repositories for the homework assignments for this class are set up to use GitHub's autograding feature to track push times.
 No actual testing/grading is done, but after each push, the GitHub page for the repository will show a green check mark on the line indicating the latest commit.
 Clicking that check mark will display a popup indicating that all checks have passed, regardless of whether your program works.
 You may also get an email indicating that all checks have passed.
 The only purpose for using the autograding feature in this way is to give us a backup indication of your push times in case you submitted your assignment incorrectly.

-**Important:** We will only grade the source code that is included in the commit that you submit.
-Therefore, be sure that the commit on GitHub contains all your project files that you have changed, and that they are the version you want graded.
+**Important:** If the URL you submit does not contain the 40-hex-digit fingerprint of the commit you want graded, **you will receive a 0**, as this fingerprint is the only way we can verify that you completed your code prior to submitting your assignment.
+We will only grade the source code that is included in the commit that you submit.
+Therefore, be sure that the commit on GitHub contains all four ".cs" files, and that they are the version you want graded.
 This is especially important if you had any trouble committing or pushing your code.